 It doesn’t matter what word you use, it just has to be a word that the offense can identify, as a break in the play call.
 When teams use kill or can, they know from that point on in the play call, there will be a different play that is called after it.

 Installing Kill Calls Into Your Offense

 This concept is extremely tough to do.
-If you’re looking to install it into your offense, I would start by making kill calls, with the second call being the same formation, just a different play than what was called in the huddle.
+If you’re looking to install it into your offense, I will start by making kill calls, with the second call being the same formation, just a different play than what was called in the huddle.

-For instance, if your formation is “West Right Tight”, make the second kill call a West Right Tight play as well, don’t flip the formation.
+For instance, if your formation is “West Right Tight,” make the second kill call a West Right Tight play as well, don’t flip the formation.
 This would be beneficial for players to start to grasp the system, as adding new formations could prove to be difficult in the beginning.

 Also, be sure to factor in the play clock when installing the kill.
 If your quarterback takes anywhere from 5-10 seconds to read a defense, he may not get the kill call out in time.
-Kill calls need to be made immediately once the defense sets, for it to be effective.
+Kill calls need to be made immediately once the defense sets for it to be effective.

 Do you use Kill calls in your offense?
 Let us know in the comment section below how you teach it!
-We also would like to know the progression your quarterback & offensive players to learn the complete play calling system.
+We also would like to know the progression of your quarterback & offensive players to learn the complete play calling system.